duanegoodner/concepts-using-concepts/README.md

 ### `SimpleData`

-- Data container type that other classes retrieve and operate on
+- Concrete data container type that other classes retrieve and operate on.

 ### `DataRetrieverConcept`
 - Concept requiring a **`GetData()`** method that returns a **`SimpleData`** object.